ammonkc/puppet-server/README.md

 ammonkc-server

-This is the pkg module.
+This is the server module.

 License
 -------